 - Need for awareness and adoption programs

-Get a fact-based benchmark of broadband uses, needs, gaps and opportunities for more effective policies and programs.
+Get a current state assessment of broadband uses, needs, gaps and opportunities for more effective policies and programs.

-Learn how SNG’s eSolutions Benchmarking can deliver robust data and essential analytics for effective broadband strategies.
+Learn how SNG’s eSolutions Benchmarking can deliver empirical data and essential analytics for effective broadband strategies.